jamestalano/Simple_feed_Ruby/README.md

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

+### Contributing

+Bug reports and pull requests are welcome on GitHub at https://github.com/kigster/simple-feed

+### License

+The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).

+### Acknowledgements

+ * This project is conceived and sponsored by [Simbi, Inc.](https://simbi.com).
+ * Author's personal experience at [Wanelo, Inc.](https://wanelo.com) has served as an inspiration.